dmulloy2/ProtocolLib/Readme.md

 with unpredictable outcomes.
 More than often this causes plugins to crash, but it may also lead to more subtle bugs.

+Currently maintained by dmulloy2 on behalf of [SpigotMC](http://www.spigotmc.org/)

 ### Resources